ParedesGab/PP4-artistiClayers-workshops/README.md

 - The website was checked across devices using the chrome extension [Responsive Viewer](https://chromewebstore.google.com/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb?hl=en).

+- Responsiveness screenshot examples can be found in section [Existing-features](#existing-features)

 - In addition, it was manually checked in the following devices:
   - Huawei Y9 Prime 2019
   - Iphone XR